416d72/araneus/conclusion.md

 - Embedding shortcuts in QT designer app templates instead of using event listener in the controller.
 - Figured out how to load several Qt windows thanks to this old answer [here](http://python.6.x6.nabble.com/QCoreApplication-exec-The-event-loop-is-already-running-tp1795366p1795378.html)
 - Learnt how to control the visibility of columns in Qtreeview thanks to [that answer](https://stackoverflow.com/a/26675732/7301680)

-And here are things that I'd like to learn deeper in the near future:
+- Running methods in background thanks to [this awesome answer](https://stackoverflow.com/a/47561712/7301680)
--
+# Other things that I'd like to learn deeper in the near future:
 - Formatting strings
 - Exception handling.
 - Multi processing.